aaron-collier/aaron-collier.github.io/packager.md

 # Sometimes a dspace created zip file will cause an error.
 Remove or move that file then move your NON item zip files back from "complete
  to the root folder and rerun to catch up from where it failed.
  ```

+At this point, it was very clear that a [refactor](packager/refactor) was necessary.

 ### Keeping things from hard crashing